httpwg/http-extensions/draft-ietf-httpbis-client-cert-header.md

 end-entity certificate is passed to the backend - the root Certificate Authority is not included nor are any intermediates.

-[[ It has been suggested that more information about the certificate chain might be needed/wanted by the backend application (to independently evaluate the cert chain, for example, although that seems like it would be terribly inefficient) and that any intermediates as well as the root should also be somehow conveyed,
+> TODO: It has been suggested that more information about the certificate chain might be needed/wanted by the backend application (to independently evaluate the cert chain, for example, although that seems like it would be terribly inefficient) and that any intermediates as well as the root should also be somehow conveyed,